 If your answer is number three, specifically the $1000 would be used as a down payment on something, a side gig will probably never solve your problem.
 Before you can control your finances, you will need to review your entire outlook on finance.
 You are in the right place, but I suggest that you first read my article on Managing Your Money for some tips in this area.

 Thank you to Earn Money on the Side for graciously allowing us to repost this article on our site.

-Need to plan a budget? get my free Budget Tracker template from the link on the sidebar.
+Need to plan a budget? get my free Budget Tracker template.

 As always, I am not a qualified financial advisor.
 I just relate financial management to my own experience which may not resemble yours at all.
 Advice is frequently worth exactly what you paid for it.
 Most of mine came from expensive experiences.